Kagamma/tparted/README.md

 TUI frontend for `parted`: A simple, user-friendly utility for creating, reorganizing, and deleting (for now) GPT disk partitions, based on Free Vision application framework.

-The app is currently in beta state, thus bugs can occur.

 Currently supported filesystems:

 | | Create | Move | Shrink | Grow | Label |